 If you'd like help looking, sign up for the annual "Morel Mushrooms and Wildflowers in Abundance'' program at Whitewater State Park in southeast Minnesota.
 Places go fast; call 507-932-3007.

-You also can get your fill of morels at festivals in Michigan and Wisconsin.
-For dates and tips on finding morels, see
+also can get your fill of morels at festivals in Michigan and Wisconsin.
+For dates and tips on finding morels, see Searching for mushrooms.

 And while you're looking for morels, keep your eyes peeled for watercress, which grows in clear streams, and ramps, a wild leek you can fry up with the morels.